-No. EAC Condition Implementation Status Compliance Status Description input on the fund development.
-EAC 30 The framework for the Agricultural Mitigation and Compensation Plan must be developed in consultation with the affected agricultural land owners and tenure holders, and the Ministry of Agriculture, and provided to Peace River Regional District and the District of Hudson's Hope for review within 1 year after the commencement of construction.
+No. EAC Condition Implementation Status Compliance Status Description EAC 30 The framework for the Agricultural Mitigation and Compensation Plan must be developed in consultation with the affected agricultural land owners and tenure holders, and the Ministry of Agriculture, and provided to Peace River Regional District and the District of Hudson's Hope for review within 1 year after the commencement of construction.
 Completed In Compliance The Agricultural Mitigation and Compensation Plan Framework was submitted on July 27, 2016.
 Stakeholder consultation regarding the Framework took place from November 23 to January 29, 2016 in coordination with Ministry of Agriculture and Ministry of Energy and Mines.
 One hundred and fourteen (114) participant interactions occurred during the consultation period, including 81 attendees at regional meetings in December and January in Hudson's Hope, Fort St. John, Dawson Creek, and Chetwynd, 30 online feedback forms, and three written submissions.
 The Consultation Summary Report was posted publically on March 7, 2016.
 A meeting with Regional representatives on the Agricultural compensation fund occurred on March 8, 2016.
 EAC 30 The EAC Holder must provide this draft Agricultural Mitigation and Compensation Plan to the affected agricultural land owners and tenure holders, Peace River Regional District, District of Hudson's Hope, Ministry of Agriculture and FLNR for review within 18 months after the commencement of construction.
-Completed In Compliance BC Hydro submitted the Draft Agricultural Mitigation and Compensation Plan on January 27, 2017.
-The Plan addresses the requirements set out in Condition 30 and provides further detail on the concepts which were identified and consulted on in the Framework.
-The draft Plan was developed with input from the Ministry of Agriculture, Ministry of Energy and Mines and stakeholders.
-The draft Plan was posted publically on the Project website on January 27 and the feedback was requested by March 13, 2017.
-Email notices were sent to all identified organizations in the EAC, directed affected agricultural land owners and tenure holders as well as previous participants in consultation who provided their contact information.
-A
+Completed In Compliance The final Agriculture Mitigation and Compensation Plan was submitted on July 27, 2017.
+The draft and final Agricultural Mitigation and Compensation Plan and Framework for the plan were both developed and submitted in accordance with the condition.
+EAC 30 The EAC Holder must file the final Agricultural Mitigation and Compensation Plan with EAO, Peace River Regional District, District of Hudson's Hope the Ministry of Agriculture and FLNR within 2 years after the commencement of construction.
+Completed In Compliance BC Hydro submitted the final Agricultural Mitigation and Compensation Plan on July 27, 2017.
+BC Hydro submitted Rev 1 of the Agricultural Mitigation and Compensation Plan on September 25, 2017.
+EAC 30 The EAC Holder must develop, jointly with agricultural land owners and tenure holders, individual farm mitigation plans throughout the construction phase for all farms directly Ongoing In Compliance Section 2.4 of the final Agricultural Mitigation and Compensation Plan describes the process that will be undertaken to develop individual farm mitigation plans with directly affected agricultural land owners and tenure